xieweiAlex/English_Learning/words-review.md

 ## words-Mar-25.md ##
 words/2025/words-Mar-25.md
-DOGE comes for the **data wonks**.
-America may soon be unable to measure itself properly. -
 Elsewhere, despite our **favourable view** of immigration, we note that arguments against it, **put forward** by J.D.
 Vance and his **ilk**, have some merit. -
 A Dutch angle, also known as a **canted angle** or **oblique angle**, is a camera shot where the camera is **tilted** on its roll axis, creating a sense of unease or disorientation for the viewer. -
 The surveyor's report didn't highlight anything **untoward**. -